adamkenyeres/Chat/README.md

  ```
  ## Contributing

- If you are interested in contributing please create an issues and request pullrequests.
+ If you are interested in contributing please create issues and request pullrequests.